elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 ### Wildcard field value character limits

 ECS applies the `ignore_above` setting to keyword fields to prevent strings longer than 1024 characters from being indexed or stored.
-While `ignore_above` can be raised, Lucene implements a term byte-length limit of 32766 which cannot be adjusted.
+Users may raise the setting of `ignore_above`, but Lucene implements a term byte-length limit of 32766, which cannot be adjusted.
 Wildcard supports an unlimited max character size for a field value.
-The `wildcard` field type will still have the `ignore_above` option available, and a reasonable limit may be need applied to mitigate unexpected side-effects.
+The `wildcard` field type will still have the `ignore_above` option available, and a reasonable limit may need applying to mitigate unexpected side-effects.

 #### Resolution

-This ability to ingest extremely long values is considered an advantage of `wildcard` compared to `keyword`.
+This ability to ingest very long values is considered an advantage of `wildcard` compared to `keyword`.
 Therefore, the `wildcard` fields will not have an `ignore_above` option defined initially.

 ### Licensing